Ginger Snaps Baking Affairs

 What Size Cookie Scoop Should I Use?

 I used a medium-sized cookie scoop this time (2.7 tablespoons) but I also like to use a smaller cookie scoop (1.5 tablespoons).
-If you use a smaller one, just note that the bake time will be different.
+If you use a smaller one, just note that the bake time will be slightly less.

 Can I Use A Handheld Mixer?